qgis/QGIS-Documentation/source/docs/user_manual/working_with_gps/plugins_gps.rst

 :menuselection:`Plugins -->` |mActionShowPluginManager|
 :menuselection:`Plugin Manager...` opens the Plugin Manager Dialog.
 Activate the |checkbox| :guilabel:`GPS Tools` checkbox.
-When this plugin is loaded, two buttons with a small handheld GPS device will show up in the
+When this plugin is loaded, a button with a small handheld GPS device will show up in the toolbar and in :menuselection:`Layer --> Create Layer -->` :
-toolbar:

-* |create_gpx| :sup:`Create new GPX Layer`
 * |import_gpx| :sup:`GPS Tools`
+* |create_gpx| :guilabel:`Create new GPX Layer`

 For working with GPS data, we provide an example GPX file available in the |qg|
 sample dataset: :file:`qgis_sample_data/gps/national_monuments.gpx`.
 See section